geroxima/zork/README.md

 ## Description

-In Cerberus, players will embark on an exciting journey in the Cerberus starchip
+In Cerberus, players will embark on an exciting journey in the Cerberus starship

 ## Features